yandexdataschool/Practical_DL/README.md

 # Announcements
+* 12.10 - If you sent us anything before 6-00 AM (Moscow) 12.10.16 and still got no reply / no score [here](https://docs.google.com/spreadsheets/d/1z3v1CG3Y7qnvSUNNzGR6maZq0QzveWQNhRH2VcMm1fM/edit?usp=sharing) - contact us (slack, issue on github, anything) - there may be a problem with e-mail delivery.
 * 12.10 - for those rare specimen who read official curriculum - we'll have have to reorder the curriculum.
 Advanced vision goes 2 weeks forward, advanced text gets 2 weeks sooner.
 The rest stays as planned.
 * 7.10 - If you are considering project ideas, please contact us (slack >= mail) asap to know you exist.
 You don't have to know actual project topic - just tell us that you're there and you may be up to something.
 * 7.10 - We've now got [da feedback form](https://docs.google.com/forms/u/0/d/1HaODcG3vW7PAiQOUexZAwaZzrcGtVIYbJjymhLhgLYA/edit) - it's fully anonymous and you can send there whatever you won't send us via slack/mail.